Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Pension Fund Committee of Hammersmith and Fulham Council met on Tuesday 25 November 2025 to discuss key performance indicators for pension administration, updates on the pension fund, responsible investment policies, and investment proposals.
-Key decisions included the approval of an updated Responsible Investment Statement and noting the fund's performance and business plan outturn.
+The Pension Fund Committee of Hammersmith and Fulham Council met on Tuesday 25 November 2025 to discuss key performance indicators for pension administration, updates on pension administration, responsible investment policy, and investment proposals.
+The committee noted the performance of the Local Pension Partnership Administration (LPPA) and approved an updated Responsible Investment Statement, while also deciding not to proceed with an investment in the Resonance Fund.

-Responsible Investment Policy Update
+Update to Responsible Investment Policy

-Pension Fund Business Plan and Financial Performance
+Pension Fund Business Plan Outturn 2024/25

 Investment Proposals